Enter positive values for inflows at nodes (negative values for outflows). Enter pipe diameter of 0.0 to make a pipe non-existent.

 Register to enable "Calculate" button.

-Topics on this page: Introduction Equations and Methodology (Hardy Cross method,
+Topics for pipe network analysis: Introduction Equations and Methodology (Hardy Cross method,

 friction losses (Darcy Weisbach and Hazen Williams),

 Pipe network analysis simulates steady flow of liquids or gases under pressure.
 Pipe network can

 exhaust manifolds, long pipeline networks with different diameter pipes in series, parallel

 pipes, groundwater flow into a slotted well screen, soil vapor extraction well design, and

 more.
 Enter flows at nodes as positive for inflows and negative for outflows.

 Inflows plus outflows must sum to 0.
 Enter one pressure in the pipe network and all other